tomma90/tessimdc/README.md

 [Dobbs et al. 2012](https://doi.org/10.1063/1.4737629).

 The code is still being developed.
 In order to use it import the module tessimdc.py and give a look to test_tes_dc.py or test_tes_ac.py for some example on how to use the code.

+There is a new implementation of the code.
+It uses numba to speed up the computation.
+It can be found at: https://github.com/tomma90/tes_simulator